What are dandelions?

 How to get rid of dandelions using weedkiller

 - To get rid of dandelions in borders, use a systemic weedkiller containing glyphosate, like Roundup Ultra.
 Glyphosate is a non-selective weedkiller and will kill any plants it comes into contact with, so before spraying, protect surrounding plants with plastic sheeting.
-Alternatively, use a gel formation like Roundup Gel to target individual dandelions.

 - To kill dandelions in paving, use a proprietary path weedkiller such as Weedol PS Pathclear weedkiller.